Shed Felt Buying Guide

 Shed Felt underlay

-You can increase the lifespan of new shed felt by using a method that is also used to protect the roofs of other buildings and structures when they have a pitch of less than 20 degrees.
-To use this method, you will need to use an underlay, which will need to be put in place before you install the shed felt.
+You can increase the lifespan of a new shed felt by using a method that is also used to protect the roofs of other buildings and structures when they have a pitch of less than 20 degrees.
+To use this method, you will need to use an underlay, which must be put in place before you install the shed felt.
 You can find Glass Fibre, Sand Surfaced, Torch-On, and Lead underlays at Buildworld.

-Another way to prolong the lifespan of your new shed felt is to use adhesive as well as clout nails when you install it.
-You also should put careful thought into the number of nails you use, as too many, as well as too few, can do more harm than good to your shed roof.
+Another way to prolong the lifespan of your new shed felt is to use adhesive and clout nails when you install it.
+You should also put careful thought into the number of nails you use, as too many or too few can do more harm than good to your shed roof.
 Ask us for advice if you are unsure.

 What Is Shed Felt Adhesive?